 Okay, stories are great, but does this all apply to business settings?
 Aren’t stories best left to daydreamy artists and, in some cases, marketing departments?

-We we don’t always recognize it, but we all make story-driven choices in our relationships, the way we vote, and the way we do business.
+We don’t always recognize it, but we all make story-driven choices in our relationships, the way we vote, and the way we do business.
 If stories are namby-pamby, so are we all.

 Whatever impression you may have based on us writers, stories are BAD ASS!